SDarling97/SDarling97/README.md

 - **Music**  I am a huge music fan spanning from heavy metal to country to bhangra to drum and bass!
 I like producing on Ableton as a hobby.
 - **Exercise** Exercise is a huge part of my life whether it's lifting, running, or Muay Thai, it helps to keep my brain and body healthy!
 - **Languages**  A few years ago, I randomly decided to learn Spanish, and it was one of the best decisions I ever made!
 - **Travel** Like most people, I love to travel and escape England whenever possible.
-I have currently visited 27 countries, and my goal is to visit all 50 states of the US!
+I have currently visited 27 countries, and my goal is to visit all 50 States of the US (I'm currently on 11 so theres a way to go)!